Classical and Quantum Mechanics via Lie algebras: Quantum mechanics

 Keeping only the linear orders of $\hbar$ one obtains so-called \bfi{semiclassical approximations}, which is intermediate between quantum mechanics and the classical limit, and often can be used for quite small systems.

 The value of Planck's constant is approximately $6.6\cdot 10^{-34} Js$; its smallness is the reason why we do not encounter quantum phenomena on our length and time scales that often.

-A nice gedanken experiment, which goes under the name \bfi{Schr\"odinger's cat}, illustrates (though in a philosophically questionable way) quantum mechanics in terms of daily-life physics.
+A nice gedanken experiment, which goes under the name \bfi{Schr\"odinger's cat}, illustrates -- though in a philosophically questionable way -- quantum mechanics in terms of daily-life physics.
 In short the experiment goes as follows.
 Suppose we have put a cat in a box and in the same box we have a single radioactive nucleus.
 The state of the nucleus is determined by the laws of quantum physics; the nucleus can disintegrate but we don't know when.
 The process of disintegration is described by a probability distribution that is dictated by the laws of quantum mechanics.
 Now suppose we link to the nucleus a detector and a gun; if the nucleus disintegrates, the gun, which is aimed at the cat, goes off and kills the cat.
 The state of the cat, dead or alive, is now given by a quantum mechanical probability distribution.
 But common sense expects the cat to be either dead or alive\dots.

+This sort of quantum weirdness is often propagated in the literature about quantum mechanics for the general public.
+But those who want to get a thorough understanding of quantum physics should try to forget all that weird stuff, which is only due to an inadequate visualization of what quantum mechanics is about.
+The science of quantum mechanics is very orderly and free from paradoxes, if everything is expressed in the proper -- mathematical -- language.

+Many quantum observations, for example scattering processes, exhibit a stochastic character, so probabilities are frequent in quantum mechanics.
+Probabilities in quantum mechnaics are usually introduced in terms of an abstract concept without an intuitive meaning, that of the wave function.
+In contrast, in this book, we shall hardly make use of wave functions, since our goal is to emphasize a view that shows how classical mechanics and quantum mechanics are very alike.
+Rather than postulating probabilities as fundamental, as in the usual approach, we derive the probabilistic view in Chapter \ref{c.models} in a manner exhibiting the conditions under which this view is appropriate.
+Therefore, from the point of view of this book, the wave function is only a mathematical artifice to perform certain calculations which result in physics of interest.
+Nevertheless we give here a short introduction so that readers can easily make the connection to the standard presentation.

+The \bfi{wave function} of a single particle is a complex-valued function of space and time coordinates that is square-integrable over the space coordinates for all time $t$.
+For example, the Uranium nucleus in the gedanken experiment described above is described by such a wave function.